 - Dad asked me to never abandon him.

-- When we got married, we promised that we’d always be there for each other – in sickness and in health.
+- When we got married, we promised to always be there for each other, in sickness and in health.

-Reality: That’s not true.
-You’re making sure they’ll be getting the level of care they need.
+Reality: You’re ensuring they’ll get the level of care they need.

-Moving someone to assisted living doesn’t mean you’ve failed to take care of them.
+Moving someone to assisted living doesn’t mean you’ve failed to care for them.

-It means you’re making a difficult decision to prioritize their health and safety and get them the level of care they need – a level that may no longer be possible at home over the long term.
+It means you're making a difficult decision to prioritize their health and safety and get them the care they need, a level that may no longer be possible at home over the long term.

-Most likely, you’ll still be spending a lot of time with them, checking in with the staff, advocating for their needs, and managing their overall care.
+You’ll most likely still spend a lot of time with them, checking in with the staff, advocating for their needs, and managing their overall care.

-You are taking good care of your older adult and you certainly haven’t abandoned them.
+You are taking good care of your older adult and haven’t abandoned them.

 2) Common belief: You’re not as good a caregiver as you should be.

-- My brother thinks I’m being lazy and just don’t want to take care of Mom at home anymore.
+- My brother thinks I’m lazy and don’t want to care for Mom at home anymore.

 - My husband’s daughter (from a previous marriage) told me that she’s angry that I’m dumping her dad in a home.

-Reality: That’s not true.
-You’re doing the best you can, which is all anyone can realistically do.
+Reality: You’re doing your best, which is all anyone can realistically do.

 Your older adult may have more serious health conditions or need a higher level of care than is possible to provide at home.

-And if your own health is suffering or if someone is likely to get injured, it’s time to make a change in the living situation.
+If your health is suffering or if someone is likely to get injured, it’s time to change your living situation.

 3) Common belief: Their health wouldn’t have gotten worse or would have improved if you hadn’t made the move

-- Mom wouldn’t have gotten so sick with the flu if she was still home with me.
+- Mom wouldn’t have gotten so sick with the flu if she were still home with me.

-- Dad would be eating better and not losing weight if I was still taking care of him.
+- Dad would be eating better and not losing weight if I still cared for him.

-- My wife would still recognize me if she had stayed at home with me instead of moving here.
+- My wife would still recognize me if she stayed home with me instead of moving here.

-Reality: That’s not true.
-It’s not possible to control someone’s health or cognitive ability.
+Reality: It’s impossible to control someone’s health or cognitive ability.

 It’s natural to second-guess ourselves, but the reality is that nobody can predict or control the future.

-You might think that maybe things would have been different if you’d kept your older adult at home.
+You might think things would have been different if you’d kept your older adult at home.

 But it’s also possible that the outcome would have been the same.